manukautech/XMRemoteRobot/README.md

 # XMRemoteRobot
 A web service app which enables remote-control of near and distant devices via HTTP including over the public Internet.

-About the name:
-    X is for eXperimental or - as it matures - X-factor.
-    M is for Manukau Institute of Technology - where we do teaching and learning and research.
-    Remote means the capability for long distance over the public Internet.
-    Robot means a wide range of devices.

 This is a "long polling" app.
 "Commanders" and "Collectors" (robots, receivers) can rapidly poll this server for updated signal messages.
 We are getting signal message delivery times as fast as 0.2 sec.
 If Commanders are pausing or slow then the server delays "no new message" responses by 2 to 4 sec.

 The technology is Microsoft ASP.NET Core 1.1 with a Microsoft SQL Server Express database.
 The coding languages are C#, JavaScript, HTML, CSS and SQL.
 The project leader John Calder and the team starting this are lecturers and students at the Manukau Institute of Technology.
 This app and its related projects are spinoffs from our research, teaching and learning activities.